Trigun7566/College-Course-Management-System/README.md

 # College-Course-Management-System
-College Course Management System created for final project for class CST499 at UAGC This system contains the following functionality:
+College Course Management System created for final project of class CST499 at UAGC!
+This system contains the following functionality:
   - Student Registration
   - Student and Teacher Log in